scottkleinman/WE1S/README_old.md

 ![Figure 2](https://github.com/scottkleinman/WE1S/blob/master/figure2.JPG?raw=true "Figure 2")

 This is a fairly simple structure.
-In most cases, there will only be a manifest with metadata about the Publication.
+In most cases, there will only be a manifesto with metadata about the Publication.
 For the sake of illustration, a Related Files path is given for the storage of documentation related to the publication.
 However, this is probably an appropriate place to exploit MongoDB’s “embedded documents” feature and simply embed these files in the Publication record.
 Processes and Packages will also likely need only a single hierarchical level.
 If a Process relates only to a single Collection or Publication, it can be embedded in that record.

 Hence it is likely that only Scripts will require a more elaborate tree structure, for which the following diagram provides a model.